 - If you are going to bet on sports, the bonuses that betting sites offer can be worthwhile.
 They are never really “free money,” but you may be able to turn them into that.

 This is the more straightforward part of the DraftKings welcome offer.
-If your first deposit is for $5 or more, you unlock this $50 free bet.
+If your first deposit is for $5 or more, you unlock this $50 bet credit.

 If you bet on the underdog Lions at +270, you would receive $135 on a winning bet.
 Again, you’re not getting the original $50 back.

-However, you are still free to try to maximize your chances of winning and take the Vikings here.
-Or maybe you’re just a big Vikings fan and don’t care that much about the smaller payout — you’re just looking for another reason to root for your team.
+However, you can still maximize your chances of winning and take the Vikings here.
+Or maybe you’re just a big Vikings fan and don’t care much about the smaller payout — you’re just looking for another reason to root for your team.

 But if your motivation is to maximize this offer, you should bet on the Lions in this scenario, even while accepting you have a significantly higher chance of losing the bet.
 The almost nine-times return compared to betting on the Vikings is too good to pass up.